flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “You have met him,” he said again.

 “Yes.
 He was meeting with Sir Godfrey, curator of the British Museum.
-They were discussing some artifact Col. Krill wanted back.”
+They were discussing some artifact Colonel Krill wanted back.”

 “Then you see what I am up against.
 What evil I must confront.
 And why I must recover the idol before this madman can use it.”